groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/djvu-to-html.md

         - icon: "far fa-file-DJVU"
           title: " About DJVU File Format"
           content: |
             DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.

           link: "https://docs.fileformat.com/image/djvu/"

     format:
         # format loop
-        - icon: "far fa-file-HTML"
+        - icon: "far fa-file-code"
           title: " About HTML File Format"
           content: |
             HTML (Hyper Text Markup Language) is the extension for web pages created for display in browsers.
 Known as language of the web, HTML has evolved with requirements of new information requirements to be displayed as part of web pages.
 The latest variant is known as HTML 5 that gives a lot of flexibility for working with the language.
 HTML pages are either received from server, where these are hosted, or can be loaded from local system as well.
-Each HTML page is made up of HTML elements such as forms, text, images, animations, links, etc. These elements are represented by tags such as img, a, p and several others where each tag has start and end.
-It can also embed applications written in scripting languages such as JavaScript and Style Sheets (CSS) for overall layout representation.

           link: "https://docs.fileformat.com/web/html/"